A Survey of the Evolution of Language Model-Based Dialogue Systems: Data, Task and Models: Background

 Following the unified definition recently \cite{types_of_dialogs,zhang2023dialogstudio}, we formulate the task of dialogue system as a seq2seq problem by directly mapping the dialogue context to the final response with or without the assistance of different external sources such as the local database in TOD, different knowledge bases in ODD, \textit{e.g.,} persona and documents.
 Formally, given the dialogue context $c = \{u_1, s_1, ..., u_t\}$, and optionally the external knowledge bases $K$, the goal of the dialogue system is to generate a helpful and harmless response $r$ as shown below:

 Where $\boldsymbol{M}$ is parameterized by different language models.
 Specifically, there are significant differences in interactions between various dialogue systems with the external knowledge base $K$.
 In this work, we discuss two major interactions corresponding to TOD and ODD respectively.
+Formally, the TOD first generates the belief state according to the given context \citep{zhao2021unids, peng-etal-2021-soloist}: